nichotieno/echosphere/README.md

 -   **AI-Powered Features:**
     -   **Content Moderation:** Use a Genkit flow to analyze and flag inappropriate content in posts and comments.
     -   **Summarization:** Create an AI flow to summarize long posts or comment threads.
-    -   **Smart Replies:** Generate AI-suggested replies in the chat interface.
 -   **User Profiles:** Create dedicated profile pages for users to showcase their posts and activity.
 -   **Notifications:** Implement a notification system for new messages and replies.